carpentries/instructor-training/episodes/11-practice-teaching.md

 We will start by observing some examples of teaching and providing some feedback.

-Watch this example teaching video as a group [https://www.youtube.com/watch?v=-ApVt04rB4U][bad-teaching-video] and then give feedback on it.
-Put your feedback in the Etherpad.
+Watch this [example teaching video][bad-teaching-video] as a group and then give feedback on it: [https://www.youtube.com/watch?v=-ApVt04rB4U][bad-teaching-video] Put your feedback in the Etherpad.
 Organize your feedback along two axes: positive vs. opportunities for growth (sometimes called "negative")